PCP Leadership Summit

 We're igniting a movement in primary care

 The work of primary care professionals is more important now than ever.
 With so many unknowns in healthcare, we know one thing won’t change — the impact of great health providers at the heart of care.
 But in an evolving system of delivery, practitioners at every career stage and in every discipline demand new skills that bridge clinical innovation and authentic connection.
-At Primary Care Progress, we're strengthening the community at the heart of care through leadership development and community building.
+At Primary Care Progress, we're committed to catalyzing meaningful change in the way we relate to each other within the healthcare ecosystem to improve the quality of interactions, outcomes, and lives of every individual.
 This mission comes alive in our:

 - Interactive, action-oriented professional development workshops and programs

 - Relational Leadership Institute

 - National Action Network of graduate school teams

 - Signature annual training event for healthcare students, residents, and their faculty advisors: the PCP Leadership Summit, created in 2012 in honor of the late Gregg Stracks.

 PCP's annual Leadership Summit is an invitation-only, two-day training bringing together faculty, student, and professional leaders from across PCP's national network.
 Frequently regarded by participants as the best leadership training program in healthcare, the Summit consists of hands-on, interactive sessions that teach early- and mid-career professionals how to thrive in a rapidly evolving healthcare environment by building leadership competencies critical for team building, advocacy, and change management.

 In response to the continued unprecedented circumstances and uncertainties presented by the COVID-19 pandemic, all PCP student programming will be held in an entirely virtual format, including the 2021 PCP Leadership Summit, 2022 Student Action Network Mid-Year and End of Year Events.

 See what's in store for the 2021 Summit, and contact us to be an event sponsor and support the next generation of providers.